Skip to main content

 • Qualifications

-• You are registered in good standing with the College of Nurses in Ontario (CNO)
+• Registered Practical Nurse (RPN) in good standing with the College of Nurses of Ontario is required.

 • What We Have to Offer You